fmacias/FIFO-Task-Queue/README.md

 4. IDisposable Pattern.
 5. NUnit with NUnit3 provided.

+# Previsible

+In order to control the object initialization and because this component does not reference any DI Container, I use to set the accesibility level of each class to private and leave the instanciation responsavility of the class to the class itself over a public static method called Create(params), sothat to integrate this component into another project, just the accesibility level lof each constructor with the required DI metadata attributes are the unic previsible changes.

+Any Logger and any implemtation based on any logger interface is integrated and I just write directly into the console.
+It should be another preisible change to adapt this component into your project.

 # Queue Creation

 The queue requires a *TaskSheduler* and a *TasksProvider*, given by composition and Injected at constructor.